 For a special treat, book a few nights at Blackberry Farm, a sprawling 4,200-acre farm nestled in the foothills of the Great Smoky Mountains in Tennessee.
-Here, guests can indulge in the 160,000-bottle wine cellar, on-site brewery, and a farm-to-table restaurant helmed by a two-time James Beard Award-winning chef.
+Here, guests can indulge in the 160,000-bottle wine cellar, on-site brewery, and a farm-to-table restaurant.
 It even offers personal tours with the resident cheesemaker, chocolatier, and butcher.

 Virginia celebrates Virginia Wine Month each October with an array of unique wine experiences from the mountains to the coast.
 Started in 1988, Virginia Wine Month has become an annual tradition as the state's wine region has grown in popularity and production.

 While driving through Virginia, don't miss the Chesapeake Bay Wine Trail, which connects eight charming wineries overlooking Rappahannock River, the Potomac River, and the Chesapeake Bay.
 Alternatively, you can take the Blue Ridge Wineway to sample vintages from more than 10 popular wineries near Virginia's most picturesque scenic drives.
 Both routes offer plenty of places to stop to sample local wine, and most of these vineyards along them have special deals during Virginia Wine Month.